 1. Jonathan Toews

 The fact that Jonathan Toews led the Hawks to three Stanley Cups in six seasons is a good enough reason for him to be at the top of this list, let alone that he did so before turning 30.
-The Hawks have made the playoffs every season under his captaincy and have turned into the model franchise of the NHL under his leadership.
+The Hawks have made the playoffs eight times in the decade under his captaincy.
 His selfless style of play makes him unique and has turned the Blackhawks into a dynasty.
 Mark Lazerus of the Chicago Sun-Times says it best:

 It’s not his point total that makes Toews so good, and so valuable.
 Even with 506 of them in just 565 games, that’s not why he’s considered by so many to be one of the two or three best players in the NHL.
 It’s his defense.
 It’s his savvy.
 It’s his prowess in the faceoff circle, in the corners, in his own zone.
 It’s his penalty killing and his power-play work.
 It’s his willingness to sacrifice his individual stats for team success.

 Like Lazerus, I and many others are of the opinion that this level of selflessness is what makes Toews a great captain and the epitome of strong leadership.
-He is often neck-and-neck with Sidney Crosby when the discussion of who is currently the best NHL captain comes up.
+He is always in the discussion of who is currently the best NHL captain.